Phase transition in random tensors with multiple independent spikes: Main Results

-{ \bf Other Related Works.} Since the likelihood ratio test and the MMSE estimator are often intractable to compute, it is natural to ask about the performance of tractable algorithms for detection and recovery of low-rank signals.
-Both \cite{LM+16} and \cite{M+17} studied the performance of the approximate message passing (AMP) algorithm in recovering the spike.
-See \cite{BM+11, DMM+09, JM+13, RP+16} for the performance of AMP for MMSE and compressed sensing.
-See also \cite{BDMK+16, BKMMZ+17, BMDK+17, deshpande2016, DM+14, MR+16} for the performance of AMP and \cite{BGJ+18} for the performance of the Langevin dynamics in the spiked tensor model.
+{ \bf Other Related Works.} Since the likelihood ratio test and the MMSE estimator are often intractable to compute, it is natural to ask about the performance of tractable algorithms for detection and recovery for low-rank signals.
+The works \cite{BDMK+16, BKMMZ+17, BMDK+17, deshpande2016, DM+14,LM+16, M+17,MR+16} studied the performance of the approximate message passing (AMP) algorithm in recovering the spike.
+See \cite{BM+11, DMM+09, JM+13, RP+16} for the performance of AMP in compressed sensing.
+See \cite{BGJ+18} for the performance of the Langevin dynamics and the gradient decent in the spiked tensor model.
 The complexity of energy landscapes in spiked tensor models was studied in \cite{BMMN+17,RBBC+18}.